julienlabat/colormaker/README.md

-const cm = new ColorMaker({});  // empty object will initiate with default settings cm.newPalette(7);               // create a new palette with 7 colors let palette = cm.palette;       // retrieve palette array cm.fill(palette[0]);            // set fill to first color rect(200, 200, 100, 100);
+const cm = new ColorMaker({});  // empty object will initiate with default settings cm.newPalette(7);               // create a new palette with 7 colors let palette = cm.palette;       // retrieve palette array

+cm.fill(palette[0]);            // set fill to first color rect(200, 200, 100, 100);
 ```

 ### Without p5.js

 ColorMaker random functions default to p5.js random, if you're not using p5, you need to provide a replacement PRNG.
-Using ColorMaker without p5.js also allows you to use P3 color space
+Using ColorMaker without p5.js also allows you to use P3 color space.
-- Instantiate with presets and PRNG function eg.: `new ColorMaker({}, () => Math.radom())`
+- Instantiate with presets and PRNG function eg.: `new ColorMaker({}, () => Math.random())`
 - Generate a new palette with the `newPalette(n)` method, where `n` is an integer number of colors.
 The class stores colors in a `palette` array in LCH format : `{ l: 100, c: 131, h: 360 }`
-- To pass colors to Context with CSS LCH notation, use the `lchString()` method
+- To pass colors to Context or CSS properties, use the `lchString()` method

 Example:
 ```js